 Although cephalexin and alcohol are safe to use in combination, people taking the antibiotic for an active urinary tract infection (UTI) may still benefit from avoiding alcohol altogether.

 Doctors usually advise people with UTIs to drink more water in an attempt to “flush out” the infection.
-Drinking alcohol tends to dehydrate the body, which may prolong bladder irritation.
+Drinking alcohol tends to dehydrate the body and may prolong bladder irritation.

 Effects of alcohol on the immune system

-Drinking alcohol while experiencing a UTI increases the strain on the liver, which will already be working hard to overcome the infection.
+Drinking alcohol while experiencing a UTI increases the strain on the liver, which is already working to overcome the infection.

 Each of these effects can impair the ability of the body to recover from infection, possibly prolonging recovery.

-While it is safe to consume alcohol in moderation while taking cephalexin, the two substances can cause similar side effects.
-Taking them in combination may make these side effects worse.
+While consuming alcohol in moderation when taking cephalexin is safe, the two substances can cause similar side effects.
+Taking them in combination may worsen these side effects.

-For people who have an active UTI, alcohol may increase irritation and potentially extend recovery time.
+For people with an active UTI, alcohol may increase further irritation and potentially extend recovery time.

-In general, moderate alcohol intake will not impact on cephalexin’s effectiveness.
-However, it is usually best for people who are feeling unwell to abstain from alcohol or limit their intake to allow their body to rest.
+In general, moderate alcohol intake will not affect cephalexin’s effectiveness.
+However, it is usually best for a person who is feeling unwell to abstain from alcohol or limit their intake to allow their body to rest.